8 Powerful Benefits of Cross-Training Every Runner Should Know

-This article will discuss why cross-training should be part of our training plans and the 8 benefits of cross-training for runners of all levels, distances, and ages.
+Below, we break down eight of the most impactful benefits of cross-training for runners of all levels, distances, and goals.

 A person smiling on an elliptical machine.